 Cat Cystitis Treatment

 Cystitis can be treated easily by your vet.
 They’ll probably prescribe medication including anti-inflammatories, anti-spasm drugs and painkillers to reduce the inflammation in your cat’s bladder.
 This will also treat urethral spasms and stop any pain.
-If a bacterial infection has been diagnosed, your cat may be given a course of antibiotics.
+If a FLUTD is confirmed, a course of antibiotics will be prescribed to target the bacteria causing the problem.

 The infection should clear up in a few days but it’s important to complete the course of antibiotics given even if it looks like your cat is better.
 If the course isn’t completed, the infection can come back, and the antibiotics may not be so effective.